AninditaBasu/AninditaBasu/docs/quick-start-sandbox.md

 # Quick start with the APIs

-Use these interactive pages to quickly get a sense of the API resources available to you.
+Use the following interactive pages to quickly get a sense of the API resources available to you.

 <ul>
 <li><a href = "./_static/item_api.html">Item metadata API</a></li>